 We do our best to get YMP students free tickets when we can, this isn’t always possible.
 When we have free tickets we always send an email to let you know.

-Royal Northern Sinfonia (RNS) offer £5 tickets to all under 18’s for their RNS at Home concerts.
-If you receive a bursary from us, then you are also entitled to a £5 ticket for your parent/guardian.
+Royal Northern Sinfonia (RNS) offer £5 tickets to under 18’s for some of their concerts.
+If you receive a bursary from us, then you would also be entitled to a £5 ticket for your parent/guardian.

-If you live in Gateshead and have never been to see RNS then you can go for free to your first concert.
+If you live in the North East and have never been to see RNS then there is currently a £5 ticket offer for your first concert.

 For all ticket offers you will need to order via phone or in person, and just let the Box Office team member know that you are a YMP student.

 We know it isn’t always easy to practice at home, so you can practice here during the week.